-In most of this area, you can only take bulls that weigh 35 pounds or less.
-However, if you would like to hunt a trophy elephant near Kruger, there are two isolated areas for bulls up to 75 pounds maximum, but there is a very small quota available and a very high demand.
+- There are two isolated areas for bulls up to 75 pounds.
+There is a very small quota available and a very high demand.
 If you would like to hunt trophy elephant near Kruger National Park, you must book years in advance.

 For pricing or more information on South Africa Elephant Hunting, contact us.

 How to Hunt Elephants in South Africa